preciofishbone/OmniaDocsG2/general-assets/using-people-picker/index.rst

 .. image:: people-picker-example-filter1.png

-What you can filter depends on settings in Omnia Admin.
+What you can filter on depends on settings in Omnia Admin.
 Here's an example:

 .. image:: people-picker-example-filter2.png